KCErb/lucky-hasura-docker/GUIDE.md

 #### Traefik

 Let's turn our attention to how it is we connect the wide world to our Lucky and GraphQL services.
-The first thing you'll need is a domain name and security certificates so that you can host a `https://foobar.business`.
+The first thing you'll need is a domain name and security certificates so that people can type `https://foobar.business` instead of `104.248.51.205` into their address bar.
 I'll assume that you took care of this back at the DigitalOcean/Cloudflare section.
 The second thing you'll need is a reverse proxy so that you can route requests to different services based on the address of the request.
 In the LHD example, if someone requests `api.foobar.business/v1/graphql` that request will go to Hasura and if it makes any other `api.foobar.business` request they'll go to Lucky.
-This is accomplished by routing `api.foobar.business` requests to the server (via CNAME records in Cloudflare) and using a neat little docker-ready reverse proxy called [Traefik](https://traefik.io).
+This is accomplished by routing `api.foobar.business` requests to the server (via CNAME records in Cloudflare) and using a neat little docker-ready reverse proxy called [Traefik](https://traefik.io) (pronounced the same as traffic).

 Once you've got those CNAME records up, let's take a look at the Traefik config.
 There are two parts, let's start with `docker-compose.swarm.yml` this file just defines some swarm-only keys like 'deploy' and the Traefik service.
 Some of the config is here and some of it is in `Docker/traefik`.
 Since Traefik 2.0 the static config is in `Docker/traefik/traefik.yml` while the dynamic config is in service labels (in the docker-compose file) or to share between services in `yml` files in `Docker/traefik/config`.